THE HEART OF POLYNESIA

 Can you work from anywhere, at least for a week or so?
 If so, why not try doing your job in a place where the confluence of ocean, land, climate and culture affords an incredible quality of life, one filled with beauty, inspiration, and adventure?

-My wife and I have been doing so with our 6-year old daughter and 10-year old son for nearly a year.
-We've gotten to know the island's best providers of educational activities for youth.
-Take advantage of our experience.
+Our founder and his family did so for nearly a year.
+They got to know the island's best providers of educational activities for youth.
+Take advantage of their experience.

 Like Paris?
 You’ll Love

 Imagine if you could combine Paris with Hawaii.
 That gives you a sense of what Tahiti is like: French people, boulangeries, hip restaurants, amidst a lush, mountainous setting, with shimmering turquoise waters, and a warm, laidback Polynesian culture.